-Reading Juice was the result.
-Over time it evolved into a website of Children’s Poetry, published under the name Mark Megson.
-It was an opportunity to experiment with creative writing and illustration as well as create fun, shareable content with a highly targeted audience.
+Over time the website evolved into a website of Children’s Poetry, published under the name Mark Megson.
+It was an opportunity to experiment with creative writing and illustration as well as create fun and shareable content with a highly targeted audience.

-Some short stories that were once published on the site caught the attention of American children’s book publisher Aviva Gittle, which resulted in Mark and Aviva co-writing the book The Boy Who Bounced to the Moon.
+Some short stories that were once published on the site caught the attention of American children’s book publisher Aviva Gittle, which resulted in myself and Aviva co-writing the book The Boy Who Bounced to the Moon.